femmerling/EmeraldBox/readme.md

     box\Scripts\python box.py -g

+For gunicorn, the standard -g option will run gunicorn on the standard port as a daemon utilizing 4 tornado workers.
+You can add your own gunicorn options after -g but to change the port you have to change the it in the config.py.

 The app will run at port 5000.
 You can change the port in the config.py file to any port you wish for.
 Just make sure that the port is available and does not conflict with other services.

 We also provide a development server with debugging tools inside.
 Use it during development time to improve your work.